carlomt/docker-lfc/README.md

 ### GUI

-to use the GUI you need to allow X11 forwarding
+to use the GUI you need to allow X11 forwarding.
+In the following you will find the instruction for each operating system.

 #### Linux
 Add local connections to X11 access control list:

 `xhost local:root`

 #### Windows
 If you don't have X11 already installed (it should be on the latest versions of Windows 11), download XMing from